TL;DR: Is Granola AI Worth It in 2026?

 Is Granola Worth the Money?

 I enjoyed using Granola, despite its limitations.
-The free Basic plan is genuinely usable: unlimited meeting notes, with the catch that you only keep 30 days of history before older notes roll out of view.
-The Business plan isn’t the cheapest, but it isn’t terrible if you require integrations with CRM systems or MCP.
-As for Enterprise, it states its pricing openly, which is rare, and whether it’s worth it really depends on how much you need enterprise-grade security and how that price compares to Granola’s competitors.
+The free Basic plan is genuinely usable: unlimited meetings, with the catch that you only keep 30 days of history before older notes roll out of view.
+The Business plan isn’t the cheapest, especially with no annual discount to soften it, but it’s fair enough if you need integrations with CRM systems or full MCP access.
+As for Enterprise, it states its pricing openly, which is rare, and whether it’s worth it depends on how much you need enterprise-grade security and how that price compares to Granola’s competitors.

 There are lots of other tools that provide more for less. tl;dv, for instance, has always had unlimited transcripts and AI moment summaries for free.
 It might lock some things behind paywalls, like deep integrations, sales coaching, and multi-meeting AI insights, but the basics are free forever.
 On top of that, tl;dv now has bot-free recording as well as a built-in consent collection mechanism, so you can rest assured it’s legally compliant with GDPR.